joansito/SensorApp/README.md

 Both microservices are intended to work in tandem to efficiently handle the lifecycle of sensor event data.

+## Database Design and Data Flow

+The `SensorApp` utilizes MongoDB to store and process sensor event data through two primary collections within the `sensor_db` database:

+- **sensor_events**: This collection is used by the `sensorsapi` service to store sensor event data as it is received.
+Each POST request to `/api/sensor-events` results in data being saved here, ensuring all raw sensor event data is captured.

+- **processed_sensor_events**: After sensor events are stored, the `sensorconsumer` service consumes these events from a Kafka topic, processes them, and then saves the processed data into this collection.

+This setup ensures a clear separation of concerns where raw data collection and data processing are handled independently, promoting scalability and maintainability of the system.

 ## Setup and Running

 ### Prerequisites